Lumy22002335/V_For_Vendetta/README.md

 ## 1.1.
 Pitch

-V for Vendetta is a 2D, side-scroller, point-and-click game where the player plays as V (the main character), the player visits V&#39;s past at Larkhill Resettlement Camp.
+V for Vendetta is a 2D, side-scroller, exploration game where the player plays as V (the main character), the player visits V&#39;s past at Larkhill Resettlement Camp.
 The player can walk through the various floors (-1, 0, 1, garden and garden shed).
 The floors have various rooms where the player can explore and complete missions.
 V&#39;s main mission is to get a flame to explode the whole camp.

 ## 1.2.
 Genre

-V for Vendetta is a 2D, side-scroller, point-and-click, horror game.
+V for Vendetta is a 2D, side-scroller, exploration game.

 ## 1.3.
 Unique Selling Points